Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

-Replace this readme with your own information about your project.

 A project that reminds of Twitter!

 ## The problem